thomasgalliker/HighlightMarker/README.md

 # HighlightMarker
 HighlightMarker is a library which supports you in highlighting an input string in a given text.
-Essentially, it does nothing more than telling you from/to which character of a given text you need to start/stop highlighting the user's search input.
+Essentially, it tells you from/to which character of a given text you need to start/stop highlighting the user's search input.

 ### Download and Install HighlightMarker
 This library is available on NuGet: https://www.nuget.org/packages/HighlightMarker/